serge-sans-paille/scipy2021/talk.rst

 ⇒ Interleaving low-level and high-level abstractions

 ..
 RG: we can merge this with the slide before (in Google Slides)
+..
+SG: ok, easier to follow for the audience

 ----